MethodsAndPractices/vsteam/.docs/Get-VSTeamField.md

 Priority Microsoft.VSTS.Common.Priority workItem integer False      False     Business importance.
 1=must fix; 4=unimportant.
 ```

-Returns the a single matching field.
-Note the commands which work with Fields will transform short names without wildcards like 'priority', to a matching reference name (Microsoft.VSTS.Common.Priority in this case), but this is not a wildcard search.
-(See the next example. )
+Returns a single matching field.
+Note the commands which work with fields will transform short names without wildcards, like 'priority', to a matching reference name (Microsoft.VSTS.Common.Priority in this case), but this is not a wildcard search.
+(See the next example for wildcards.)

 ### Example 3
 ```powershell